MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Norway/norwegian-vat-reporting.md

 This article shows the typical steps that you should follow when reporting Norwegian VAT.

-> [!IMPORTANT]
-> This article assumes that you have set up VAT reporting.
+This article assumes that you have set up VAT reporting.
 For more information, see [Set Up Calculations and Posting Methods for Value-Added Tax](../../finance-setup-vat.md) and [Report VAT to Tax Authorities](../../finance-how-report-vat.md).

 ## Set Up Business Central to Generate and Submit Electronic VAT Returns